 Close your eyes.
 Breathe in, breathe out.
 Relax your muscles.
 In the darkness under your eyelids, you see something taking shape.
 It’s an article on meditation at work.

 Meditation’s positive influence on both mind and body is well-documented.
 From bringing down blood pressure to helping the addicted quit smoking, the list of benefits is diverse and growing every day.
 That has led many to bring meditation or “mindfulness” into the workplace, with varying results.

-Rolling-out a corporate initiative around mindfulness doesn’t have to be difficult.
+Rolling-out a corporate initiative around mindfulness and wellness doesn’t have to be difficult.
 Follow our instructions and you might just find your own HR nirvana.

 The Benefits of Meditation